luxfi/cli/cmd/commands.md

---devnet                       operate on a devnet network --endpoint string              use the given endpoint for network operations --force-write                  if true, skip to prompt to overwrite the config file -f, --fuji                     testnet                operate on fuji (alias to testnet -h, --help                     help for join
+--devnet                       operate on a devnet network --endpoint string              use the given endpoint for network operations --force-write                  if true, skip to prompt to overwrite the config file -f, --testnet                     testnet                operate on testnet (alias to testnet -h, --help                     help for join
--k, --key string               select the key to use [fuji only] -g, --ledger                   use ledger instead of key (always true on mainnet, defaults to false on fuji) --ledger-addrs strings         use the given ledger addresses -l, --local                    operate on a local network -m, --mainnet                  operate on mainnet
+-k, --key string               select the key to use [testnet only] -g, --ledger                   use ledger instead of key (always true on mainnet, defaults to false on testnet) --ledger-addrs strings         use the given ledger addresses -l, --local                    operate on a local network -m, --mainnet                  operate on mainnet